USS NIMITZ CVN 68

 March 26, USS Nimitz returned to homeport after an extended eight-month deployment.

-May 21, The Nimitz is currently undergoing a carrier incremental availability at Naval Air Station North Island in preparation for the ship's Inspection and Survey (INSURV) in October.
+May 21, The Nimitz is currently undergoing a Carrier Incremental Availability (CIA) at Naval Air Station North Island in preparation for the ship's Inspection and Survey (INSURV) in October.
 INSURV is a major inspection mandated by Congress to assess a ship's material condition, its ability to operate its weapons, radar, engineering and navigation systems, maintain its berthing spaces, and function safely.

 July 2, USS Nimitz returned to San Diego after a three-day sea trials completing the CIA.

 July 12, The Nimitz departed for CQ, with Carrier Air Wing (CVW) 11, off the coast of southern California.